mitchest/bird-colony-count-drones/README.md

 - All visible nests were counted, a small proportion of which is used for training image classifiers
 ![](https://github.com/mitchest/bird-colony-count-drones/blob/master/readme/nest_dots.JPG)

-### Nest/bird classificaiton
+### Nest/bird classification
 - Nest material and birds classified
 ![](https://github.com/mitchest/bird-colony-count-drones/blob/master/readme/nest_class.JPG)

 ### Nest count estimation
-- The mapped areas are then used - again using a small proportion of the maunally coutned nest data as training - to estimate the parameter of interest: the number of nests
+- The mapped areas are then used - again using a small proportion of the manually counted nest data as training - to estimate the parameter of interest: the number of nests
 - We are trying to maximise the accuracy of the counts, and minimise the amount of manual effort
-- Note these reuslts are not finalised yet
+- Note these results are not finalised yet
 ![](https://github.com/mitchest/bird-colony-count-drones/blob/master/readme/nest_est.png)